Ivory Coast: Alassane Ouattara's third-term bid reignites violence | DW | 27.08.2020

 He was officially appointed as a candidate by the ruling RHDP despite having already served two terms, the maximum allowed under the current constitution.

-President Alassane Ouattara had initially said he would not run for the presidency but changed his mind in August

-Ouattara,76, and his supporters say a 2016 constitutional change resets the clock on the two-term limit allowing him to seek the third.
+Ouattara,76, and his supporters say a 2016 constitutional change reset the clock on the two-term limit, allowing him to seek the third.

 Opposition and civil society groups say his move to stand again in the vote amounts to a "coup."